What is i_mBODY Lab

-At the i_mBODY Lab we conduct multidisciplinary research at the intersection of the areas of Human-Computer Interaction (HCI), Cognitive Neuroscience and Engineering.
-We investigate how to design novel sensorial and body-centred technologies that change people’s perceptions of their own body and the world, as well as their interactions and emotions.
+At i_mBODY Lab we conduct multidisciplinary research at the intersection of the areas of Human-Computer Interaction (HCI), Cognitive Neuroscience and Engineering.
+We investigate how to design novel sensorial and body-centred paradigms and technologies that change people’s perceptions of their own body and the world, their interactions and emotions.
 We aim to inform solutions to support people’s needs and for behaviour change in real life contexts.
-Apart from the focus on real-life applications, the novel sensorial and body-centred technologies that we develop become a research tool for investigating how emotional and multisensory processes shape perception.

 i_mBODY Lab is part of the DEI Interactive Systems Group at UC3M.